peppolautoriteit-nl/SI12-phase-out/documentation/SI12-phase-out.md

 After this update, there was an attempt to phase out SI-UBL 1.2, but it turned out this wasn't possible at that time, due to a number of participants and service providers relying on features in SI-UBL 1.2 that were no longer present in SI-UBL 2.0.
 These were removed mostly due to restrictions in the European Norm.

-The issues identified at time were:
+The features that were blocking the phase out of SI-UBL 1.2 were:
 1. Calculating VAT on invoice line level
 2. Using G-Accounts
 3. Rounding differences because of using multiple decimals

 # Why phase out SI-UBL 1.2

-Interoperability is best served if there are less different document formats to need to support: each format requires both software and operational maintenance.
-While there are valid use-cases for several different document formats, it should always be a goal to have as few as possible.
+Interoperability is best served if there very few document formats to support, since each format requires both software and operational maintenance.
+While there can be valid reasons for having several different document formats, it should always be a goal to have as few as possible.
 Especially if there are newer versions of a format, the older ones should at some point be phased out.

-This does require that the necessity for SI-UBL 1.2 is removed.
+This requires that users replace their support for SI-UBL 1.2 with one of the other document formats we mentioned earlier: SI-UBL 2.0 or PEPPOL BIS 3.
 This can take several forms:
-- Add the missing functionality to another format
+- Add the missing functionality to the other format
 - Work around limitations of the other formats
-- Remove the scenario where the functionality is needed (e.g. work around the issue by using a different but functionally equivalent method)
+- Remove the business need for the functionality in the first place

 # Current status

-Many things have changed between 2018 and 2021.
-These changes include changes in SI-UBL 2.0, Peppol BIS3 and the European norm. the creation/adoption of invoice extensions for SI-UBL 2.0, changes in the European norm and the implementation of country specific rules for Peppol BIS3.
+Since 2018 there have been changes to both of the newer document formats: SI-UBL 2.0 and Peppol BIS3.
+We've also seen the creation/adoption of invoice extensions for SI-UBL 2.0 (notably G-rekening), changes in the European norm and the implementation of country specific rules for Peppol BIS3.

 Specifically, regarding the issues identified originally:
 - A g-account extension has been specified and deployed